 Where is Customer Data Hosted?

-Customer data is hosted on physical servers owned by ESP Projects ltd, located in a data centre run by HA Hosting Ltd in Sheffield UK, or on virtual servers managed by ESP Projects Ltd and hosted by one of our accredited Cloud Hosting partners:
+Customer data is hosted on physical servers owned by ESP Projects Ltd located in a secure data centre run by HA Hosting Ltd in Sheffield UK, or on virtual servers managed by ESP Projects Ltd and hosted by one of our accredited Cloud Hosting partners:

-Backups of the data are stored on our backup systems located at our Sheffield, UK office.
+Backups of customer data are stored on our backup systems located at our Sheffield, UK office.
 Backups have a maximum retention period of 30 days and are automatically deleted after that.

 How is Customer Data Secured?

-Our web hosting services are provided from a data centre with excellent physical security.
-Located in a fenced and gated compound with full interior and exterior CCTV coverage.
+Our web hosting services are provided from data centres with excellent physical security.
+Located in fenced and gated compounds with full interior and exterior CCTV coverage.
 CCTV is recorded via motion-activated cameras and monitored off-site with priority police response.
 Access is controlled by two-factor authentication and access to shared racks is controlled by data centre staff and monitored by CCTV.